esetspace/vipremetro/index.md

-# Documentation to install vipre using product key already purchased for new users.
+# Helpful Guide Project to download and install vipre already purchased with a product key recently purchased

 My first project, i am so happy.
 Yippie